Mercedes Mechanical Reasoning Test

 Mercedes Application Process Stages

-Here is the typical process for your application to Mercedes.
+Here is is the typical process for your application to Macquarie.

 Applications are made online and require candidates to provide their contact details, education and work experience.
 They are also required to complete a few screening questions, which are used to ensure that the candidate is suited to their selected role.